 - Home Price: $295,300 median purchase price; $1,024 median monthly rent

-One of the best places to live in the Pacific Northwest, Bend is a perfect town for anyone who wants to be close to the mountains.
-To the west sits Mount Bachelor, a major peak in the Cascade Mountains, and Deschutes National Forest, which offers plenty of outdoor recreation like skiing, hiking, and camping.
-Plus, with the most breweries per capita in Oregon, craft beer lovers will definitely enjoy living in Bend.
-Not only that, but you can look forward to a relaxing life in Bend, as it’s one of America’s least-stressed cities!
+As one of the best places to live in the Pacific Northwest, Bend is a perfect town for anyone who wants to be close to the mountains.
+To the west sits Mount Bachelor, a major peak in the Cascade Mountains, and Deschutes National Forest, which offers plenty of outdoor recreation like waterskiing, hiking, camping, and more.
+Residents can visit the Oregon Badlands Wilderness and walk along trails to Flatiron Rock and Badlands Rock.
+Plus, as one of the best cities for beer lovers, craft beer aficionados will definitely enjoy living in Bend’s beer scene.

 Things to Do in Bend

-Try river bodyboarding, whitewater kayaking, or river surfing at Bend Whitewater Park.
-Head to Les Schwab Amphitheater to enjoy an outdoor concert featuring major artists like Luke Bryan and Dave Matthews Band.
-Hang out at Old Mill District—an old timber mill turned shopping district—where you can shop, dine, and more.
-Explore exhibitions like Spirit of the West, Desertarium, and Porcupines at High Desert Museum.
-Have a morning smoothie like the Pitaya Punch or Mango Pride from Fix & Repeat.
-Grab some Spicy Pork Noodles, Fried Catfish Tacos, or a Carnitas Sando at Spork.
-Sip on a Tamarind Margarita at Barrio while digging into some Mole Grilled Flank Steak or the House Paella.
-Make your way to 900 Wall for small plates like Chilled Wild Shrimp and a selection of cocktails, wine, and beer.
-Or see what Bend’s beer scene is all about at Bend Brewing Company, where you can try the Simple Living Bohemian Pilsner or Chocolate Blonde Ale.
+Try boogie boarding, whitewater kayaking, or river surfing at Bend Whitewater Park.
+Head to an outdoor concert to see major artists like Luke Bryan and Dave Matthews Band at Hayden Homes Amphitheater.
+Shop, dine, and more at the old timber mill turned mall, Old Mill District.
+Explore exhibitions like Spirit of the West, Desertarium, and Porcupines at the High Desert Museum.
+Slurp down a morning smoothie like the Boom Shaka Maca, Pitaya Punch, or Mango Pride from Fix and Repeat.
+Grab some Spicy Pork Noodles, Fried Shrimp Tacos, or a Carnitas Sando at Spork.
+Sip on a Tamarind Whiskey Sour while digging into some Mole Grilled Flank Steak or the House Paella at Barrio.
+Enjoy small plates of Beef Carpaccio, and entrees like Yellowfin Tuna, paired with cocktails, wine, and beer at 900 Wall.
+Or explore Bend’s beer scene, starting with a rotating, updated selection at the Bend Brewing Company.

 - Population: 663,303